-All cards must be submitted on SharpDots templates.
-These templates include marks that are important to production of your card.
-You can either design your card within the template or simply copy your finished design onto it.
+All print artwork must be submitted using a Sharpdots template.
+These templates include marks that are important to production of your printed piece.
+You can design within the template or simply copy your finished design into the template.

 Submit a PDF!

-Digital files created in any Microsoft program (Expression Studio, Word, Excel, PowerPoint, Paint, etc) are not accepted.
+We not not accept print artwork files created in any Microsoft program (Expression Studio, Word, Excel, PowerPoint, Paint, etc).
 This also includes PDFs created within any Microsoft program.
-You may submit PDF files from these sources, but it is at your own risk.
+You may submit PDF files from these sources, at your own risk.

-Catalog submissions should be submitted as one PDF file and include the following:
+Please submit Catalog artwork as one PDF file, including the following:

 - Single pages (not printer spreads)

 - Bleeds to all edges of page (1/8″ min.)

 - CMYK color mode.
 (RGB/Pantone colors will be converted)

 Place all pages in sequential order as the book would open to the viewer’s eye.